MithrilJS/mithril-node-render/README.md

 Attention!
 ==========

-If you're using mithril v1.0 (rewrite) you have to use the appropriate [version](https://github.com/StephanHoyer/mithril-node-render/tree/rewrite) of mithril-node-render.
+This is the documenation for the version of mithril-node-render for mithril v1.0 (rewrite).
+[Here](https://github.com/StephanHoyer/mithril-node-render/) you can find the version for the current version of mithril (0.2.x).

 mithril-node-render
 ===================